jackgidding/RepData_PeerAssessment1/PA1_template.md

 The histogram looks like the one presented in the previous section of this report.

-Next, we look at the mean and media of the new completed dataset.
+Next, the mean and media of the completed dataset are computed.

 ```r
 analysis.meanSteps <- mean(analysis.stepsPerDay2$stepsPerDay)
 analysis.medianSteps <- median(analysis.stepsPerDay2$stepsPerDay)
 ```
-The mean number of steps per day is 10766 and the median number of steps per day is 10766.
+The mean number of steps per day is 10,766 and the median number of steps per day is 10,766.
 The mean is the same as the cleaned dataset and the median has increased by 1.
 This is not significantly different.
 Thus the characteristics of the cleaned dataset (above) have been preserved when the NA values were replaced with the mean number of steps per day.
 The missing values therefore do not have a big impact on the analysis.

 ### Are there differences in activity patterns between weekdays and weekends?